Gerhard Hasel: Theology and research interests

 Hasel had a research interest in the theme of the remnant.
 He wrote the "Remnant" article for the International Standard Bible Encyclopedia.
 His book on the subject is one of just four references listed in the Anchor Bible Dictionary article on the remnant.
+Hasel also had an interest in both biblical archaeology and biblical theology.
+Hasel argued that "the Biblical theologian draws his categories, themes, motifs, and concepts from the Biblical text itself," as compared to the systematic theologian who "endeavors to use current philosophies as the basis for his primary categories or themes."